Want to understand more about the Living Wage you've seen advertised? Our quick guide is here to help.

 The real Living Wage – made up of the UK Living Wage and the London Living Wage

 The real Living Wage is set by the Living Wage Foundation, based on the actual cost of living.
-The London Living Wage is based on the actual cost of living in London, and the UK Living Wage is based on the actual cost of living elsewhere in the UK.
+The London Living Wage is based on the cost of living in London, and the UK Living Wage is based on the cost of living elsewhere in the UK.

 National Minimum Wage and National Living Wage